Embark on our 2018 Bourgogne Wine Study Tour with professional-level instruction on site coupled with a certificate program!

 - Discuss Chablis vinification techniques at one of the best cooperatives in France, La Chablisienne, followed by a tasting of their highly-rated wines.

-- Return to Beaune for an evening on your own with our restaurant suggestions.
+- Return to Beaune for an evening on your own with our dining suggestions.

 - Visit two great estates, like Domaine Jean-Noël Gagnard in Chassagne-Montrachet or Domaine François Carillon in Puligny-Montrachet.

-- Enjoy a gastronomic lunch at Michelin 1-star Le Montrachet restaurant in Puligny.
+- Enjoy a gastronomic lunch at elegant Le Montrachet restaurant in Puligny.

 - Join Andrew for a walk through the vineyards of Grand Cru Le Montrachet.